 On October 24, 2023, the federal banking agencies issued a final rule that revises how they evaluate an insured depository institution's record of satisfying the credit needs of its entire communities, including low- and moderateincome individuals and neighborhoods, under the CRA.
 The final rule provides that Limited Purpose banks, such as the Bank, will continue to be evaluated primarily on the basis of their community development activities.
-Compliance with most provisions of the final rule will be required beginning January 1, 2026.
-The Bank is evaluating the impact of the final rule.
+Industry organizations have challenged the final rule in court, and on March 29, 2024, the United States District Court for the Northern District of Texas granted an injunction and stay of the final rule.
+The final outcome of such challenge is uncertain.

 The FDIA prohibits insured banks from accepting brokered deposits or offering interest rates on any deposits significantly higher than the prevailing rate in the bank's normal market area or nationally (depending upon where the deposits are solicited) unless it is "well-capitalized," or it is "adequately capitalized" and receives a waiver from the FDIC.
 A bank that is "adequately capitalized" and that accepts brokered deposits under a waiver from the FDIC may not pay an interest rate on any deposit in excess of 75 basis points over certain prevailing market rates.
 There are no such restrictions under the FDIA on a bank that is "well-capitalized."
 Further, "undercapitalized" institutions are subject to growth limitations.
-At December 31, 2023, the Bank met or exceeded all applicable requirements to be deemed well-capitalized for purposes of the FDIA.
+At December 31, 2024, the Bank met or exceeded all applicable requirements to be deemed well-capitalized for purposes of the FDIA.
 An inability to accept brokered deposits in the future could materially adversely impact our funding costs and liquidity.